aws/aws-sdk-go/README.md

 [SDK API Reference Documentation](https://docs.aws.amazon.com/sdk-for-go/api/) - Use this document to look up all API operation input and output parameters for AWS services supported by the SDK.
-The API reference also includes documentation of the SDK, and examples how to using the SDK, service client API operations, and API operation require parameters.
+The API reference also includes documentation of the SDK, and examples on how to use the SDK, service client API operations, and API operation require parameters.

 [Service Documentation](https://aws.amazon.com/documentation/) - Use this